 Recall great memories from your life.
 Look at pictures of your happiest days, and if you don’t have any, close your eyes and remember moments of great delight.
 Feel all the feelings, and expand the memories.

 What is possible?
 Write this down and just let it flow.
 No editing.
 You may be surprised at what comes through.

 Do your research and find the best one for you.
 Here’s detailed information on support groups.

+Listen to how you speak to others about your disease.
 “Never own a disease.
 Reduce the amount of time you talk about it.
 Refuse to allow illness a place in your consciousness.”
 RawforBeauty.com

 You might be surprised if you share space that others don’t even notice the wee additions to your home.

 If you look around now, you will probably find that you have some of your favorite things out where you can see them.

 Have you spent your life with people telling you what your goals should be?
 You decide.
 Read here for some thoughts on why your goals may have changed when you have chronic pain.